About Me

 Dr. Reece Malone

-Dr. Reece Malone is an award-winning and internationally distinguished sexologist, holding a Masters in Public Health and a Doctorate in Human Sexuality.
-His advanced studies led to certification in sex therapy, along with being recognized as a certified sexuality educator and supervisor by the American Association of Sexuality Educators, Counselors, and Therapists.
-Dr. Malone has achieved Diplomate status with the American Board of Sexologists, consistently demonstrating years of commitment to excellence, innovation, and thought-leadership in the field of human sexuality.
+Dr. Malone holds a Master of Public Health and a Doctorate in Human Sexuality, with advanced clinical training and certification in individual and relational sex therapy, and medical sex therapy.
+He is a certified sexuality educator and supervisor through the American Association of Sexuality Educators, Counselors, and Therapists (AASECT) and has achieved Diplomate status with the American Board of Sexologists—distinctions that reflect years of commitment to excellence, innovation, and leadership in the field.

 Listen to Dr. Reece Malone as a guest on the Embodied Podcast (North Carolina Public Radio).
 On this episode: Anita meets a man who was silent about his ED for 10 years before getting surgery and opening up to partners… and talks with a sex therapist who challenges the word “dysfunction.”
 Plus, a 72-year-old describes how he’s redefined intimacy in his 30 years of experiencing ED.